signalogic/SigSRF_SDK/mediaTest_readme.md

 > * the INCLUDE_PAUSES_IN_WAV_OUTPUT flag has no affect on real-time output RTP streaming.
 Live output RTP streaming pauses for the duration of large pauses
 > * for large input pauses exceeding FLC limits, [streamlib](#user-content-streamlib_main) keeps track of pause size/duration, resuming merged outputs, live streaming output, and individual mono wav outputs (if enabled), always accurately reflecting input stream timing

+#### FLC Holdoff Enable

+The -dN command line argument ENABLE_FLC_HOLDOFFS flag (defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) will enable FLC Holdoffs, which make the FLC (Frame Loss Compensation] algorithm in [streamlib](#user-content-streamlib_main) less conservative and may slightly improve audio quality in some cases.
+Normally the FLC algorithm acts immediately on any indication of late or missing audio output, with objectives (i) maintain continuous live streaming output and (ii) spread out any media impairments over a wide range of frames.

+When FLC Holdoffs are enabled streamlib will defer (hold off) action when it detects a marginally late frame in live real-time streaming output.
+This may or may not be effective, as there is no way to tell if at some point "down the line" frame gaps will get worse and the prior holdoff will cause either (i) a slight discontinuity between two (2) output frames or (ii) two (2) consecutive frames to need repair.

+In the best case the number of FLCs will be reduced or even eliminated, yielding the best possible live streaming output audio quality, in the worst case live streaming output may contain slightly detectable discontinuities where one or more extra FLCs were performed.

+#### Out-of-Spec RTP Padding

+The -dN command line argument ALLOW_OUTOFSPEC_RTP_PADDING flag (defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) can be set to suppress error messages for RTP packets with unused trailing payload bytes not declared with the padding bit in the RTP packet header.
+See comments in CreateDynamicSession() in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp</a>.

+#### Codec FLC

+By default [pktlib](#user-content-pktlib_main) applies codec FLC (Frame Loss Concealment) when repairing packet loss and timestamp gaps.
+Codec FLC can be disabled with the command line option:

+    --disable_codec_flc

 ### Reproducibility

 Applying the ENABLE_TIMESTAMP_MATCH_MODE flag enables a timestamp match mode designed for reproducible wav and pcap output results from run-to-run, regardless of Real-Time Interval.
 This mode relies wholly on arrival timestamps, regardless of amount of wav audio data generated, and with no wall clock references.